barkinet/docs-4/_docs_using-snyk/9_CLI-command-overview.md

 ```console
 snyk [options] [command] [package]
 ```
 The package argument is optional.
-If no package is given, Snyk will run the command against the current working directory allowing you test you non-public applications.
+If no package is given, Snyk will run the command against the current working directory allowing you test your non-public applications.

 ### Commands